MikolajRusin/football-vision-ai/README.md

 ├── .gitignore                    # Git ignore file
 └── .venv/                        # Virtual environment for project dependencies
 ```

 ## Downloading Data

 The dataset for this project has been obtained from two sources:

-## Downloading Data

-The dataset for this project has been obtained from two sources: